BradDunagan/emscript-cpython/README.md

 - Configure, Build and Install CPython with Emscripten.

-- Verify with a small test app.
+- Verify with a small app.

-### A few notes
+### Backgroud, A few notes

 I have been using Ubuntu for the Python side of my web app development.
 To verify what I am describing here I used a new virtual machine running Ubuntu 19.04 (Disco Dingo) which I think is a fairly recent release.
 What is presented here I am pretty sure will work on at least the previous release (which I contine to use otherwise in other VMs).
 Actually this will work on any Linux, right?
 You just might have to mess with things.

 I cloned and compiled CPython 3.7.
 Others might work.

 I don't what to pretend I know as much as I should about everything that happens here.
 I just want to embed CPython in my web app.
 Linux is not my first/preferred operating/development environment.
 String me up.
 But since starting on this stuff about 8 months ago I have learned some.
 I have a feeling for what the patches do, for example, and I know a little more about bash.
 I certainly appreciate Linux and open source.
 Especially CPython.
 Emscripten and CPython (and everything, it seems) are large and complicated.
-By far I spend the majority of my time (when in Linux) developing my stuff that is the interface between CPython and my web app - so I have learned much more about CPython then, say, Emscripten.
+By far I spend the majority of my time (when in Linux) learning CPython and developing my stuff that is the interface between CPython and my web app - so I have learned much more about CPython then, say, Emscripten.

 The OS (Ubuntu 19.04) in my VM came with Python 3.7 installed.
 That Python is used in several places below.

 Emscripten mentions in various places in its docs that it might work with Python 3.
 My experience is that it does not.
 I installed Python 2.
 And I think I had to create a python symlink to python2.7 (in /usr/bin).
+Furthermore the Makefile of the exmple app uses Python 2.

 ### Clone this repository